125 Carolina Hall, CB# 3225

 RELI 104 Introduction to the New Testament (3)

-MAYMESTER.
+ONLINE.
 This course studies the New Testament from both a literary and a historical perspective, focusing on its origins in the land of Israel and moving into the eastern Mediterranean.
 In it students learn to wrestle with the nature of historical evidence, develop their skills for making argumentation, and learn how to analyze the philosophical and ethical claims of the ancient Christian texts, and participate in class debates on contemporary ethical issues.
-Honors version available.
-IN-PERSON AND REMOTE LEARNERS.
+Honors version available

 RELI 122 Introduction to Philosophical Approaches to Religion (3)

 ONLINE.
 An introduction to philosophical approaches to the study of religion, exploring such topics as religious language and experience, the problem of evil, the relation between religious belief and practice, and issues of religious diversity.
-Honors version available.
-REMOTE ONLY-ALL ASYNCHRONOUS.
+Honors version available

 RELI 162 Catholicism Today: An Introduction to the Contemporary Catholic Church (3)

-ONLINE.
+MAYMESTER ONLINE.
 This course provides students with a first glimpse and insight into the Catholic tradition, past, present, and future: its beliefs, structure, aims, successes, and failures.
-REMOTE ONLY-ALL ASYNCHRONOUS.

 RELI 201 Ancient Biblical Interpretation (3)

 ONLINE.
 The course looks at the origins of biblical interpretation, how the Hebrew Bible was interpreted around the turn of the Common Era, the key formative period for early Christianity and rabbinic Judaism.
 We consider the nature of interpretation as an endeavor, as well as how the Bible came to be viewed as Scripture.
-REMOTE ONLY-ALL ASYNCHRONOUS.
+Honors version available.

 RELI 207 Jesus in the Early Christian Gospels (3)

 ONLINE.
-An analysis of the variety of traditions used in the first two centuries to portray Jesus, focusing on the reasons for this variety and the historical and literary problems it presents.
-REMOTE ONLY-ALL ASYNCHRONOUS.
+An analysis of the variety of traditions used in the first two centuries to portray Jesus, focusing on the reasons for this variety and the historical and literary problems it presents

 RELI 283 (ASIA 300) The Buddhist Tradition: India, Nepal, and Tibet (3)